Odisha receives 145 investment proposals worth Rs 7.26 lakh crore so far in biz conclave | Headlines

 During his speech, the businessman highlighted how the Odisha government had accelerated work for which he could sign an MoU within two hours for setting up a steel mill in Kendrapara district.

+He said the steel park ''would benefit MSMEs to a large extent and make the state a role model for investment''.

-Tata Steel Ltd CEO and MD TV Narendran said the company has already set up a greenfiled steel mill at Kalinga Nagar and acquired Bhusan Steel Plant at Meramundali and NINL.
+Tata Steel Ltd CEO and MD TV Narendran said the company has already set up a greenfield steel mill at Kalinga Nagar and acquired Bhusan Steel Plant at Meramundali and NINL.

 ''The company has become the highest steel producer in Odisha.
 We already have a production capacity of eight million tonne in the state and in this fiscal, we are planning to double the capacity,” he said.